Wayne-Twinborn/Arkey/README.md

 - EasyEDA: PCB design
 - FreeCAD: Case design
 - Krita: Art template
+### Contribution Requirements:
+You must include a description of what you've done and you must have a working PCB on hand.

 I did this for free and will continue working on it when time and money allows, but if you do want to tip, here's my Ko-fi.